JustinWelsh/Pokedex-react/README.md

 # React Pokédex
-Is an application that uses React and Tailwindcss that consumes data from the [PokeAPI](https://pokeapi.co/) and displays it to users in a pokédex fashion.
+Is an application that uses React and Tailwindcss and consumes data from the [PokeAPI](https://pokeapi.co/) and displays it to users in a pokédex fashion.
 Each Pokédex card allows users to view some extra information about each pokémon.

 *Light Mode*
 ![alt text](assets/images/light-home.png)